 The children eventually moved with Maria to Uruguay.
 Later, however, Frank took the children to California and did not intend to bring them back.
 Maria sought the return of the children under the Hague Convention on the Civil Aspects of International Child Abduction.
 Frank alleges that Maria was abusing the children, so he should be able to keep the children in California.

 Legal Translation Issues in Child Custody Cases

 This hypothetical situation potentially results in many legal translation issues.
-First, it is necessary to note the importance of proper translation in the context of a custody case.
+First, it is necessary to note the importance of proper legal document translation in the context of a custody case.
 Custody cases usually require that a judge perform a “best interest” analysis (i.e., what course of action is in the children’s best interest) when determining how to award custody.
 The court does this by receiving testimony from the parties and determining what the facts of the case are.
 The court must have a clear picture of the facts so that it can apply those facts to the relevant best interest factors.

 Second, the legal interpreter must understand the concept of vernacular.
 For example, while it is well known that most South American countries speak Spanish, it is important to understand that regional dialects are quite different, especially between countries.
 Thus, Maria’s Uruguayan Spanish is different than Frank’s Spanish from Spain.
 And, both Maria’s and Frank’s Spanish is different from the translator’s limited Mexican Spanish.
 Failure to understand this concept may result in the court receiving inaccurate facts when determining the children’s best interest.
 This is made even more important, however, when there are allegations of abuse involved.